srishti-gupta-me/n8n-email-follow-up/README.md

 Automated workflow for tracking and managing email follow-ups during job search.
 Uses n8n hosted on AWS to monitor outreach emails and send reminders when it's time to follow up.

 ## Features
-- Tracks emails labeled 'Initial Outreach' and 'F-1 Sent'
+- Tracks emails labeled 'Initial Outreach' and 'Follow-Up 1 Sent'
 - Calculates business days (excludes weekends and Fridays)
 - Filters out emails that received responses
 - Sends email notifications if any follow-ups are needed